Walt Disney World Monorail System

 Disneyland, CA 1959 - 1961 One blue and red monorail

-Disneyland, CA 1961 - 1969 the two original monorails lengthened by one car plus one yellow added to the system
+Disneyland, CA 1961 - 1969 the two original monorails lengthened by one car (4 cars) plus one yellow added to the system

 Disneyland, CA 1989 - 2008/09

-The Mark VII by Burke Design & TPI Composites
+Designed by WDI, Burke Design, & TPI Composites

-At special request you can ask to ride with the pilot in the front.
-4 people can actually ride with the pilot.
-Remember sometimes they cannot do this if the pilot is too distracted by it or they already have someone.
-Just ask to ride the next monorail.....its worth it!!! and don't forget to get your monorail copilot license. (this has been stopped since the accident of 07-05-2009 and hopefully will continue again sometime in the future.
+At special request you can ask to ride with the pilot up front.
+Four people can actually ride with the pilot.
+Sometimes they cannot do this if the pilot is too distracted by it or they already have someone.
+Just ask to ride the next monorail.....its worth it!!! and don't forget to get your monorail copilot license. (this has been discontinued because of the accident of 07-05-2009 and hopefully will continue again sometime in the future)

 The new Bay Lake Tower at the Contemporary Resort